pennlabs/infrastructure/docs/secrets/README.md

 There are other ways to store secrets, such as mounting them as files in containers.
 However, that method is not used in our infrastructure as our secrets mostly consist of name-value pairs.

 ### How are secrets added to Vault & Github?
-Secrets and their values are added via the terraform modules specified in our [pennlabs/infrastructure](https://github.com/pennlabs/infrastructure) repo.
+Secrets and their values are added via the Terraform modules specified in our [pennlabs/infrastructure](https://github.com/pennlabs/infrastructure) repository.
 For more information on *what* types of secrets get added to Vault vs Github, see `Vault.md` and `Github.md`.

 # Access